GIScience/gis-training-resource-center/content/Module_7/en_qgis_module_7_ex1.md

 ---
 ```

-## Task 6: Exporting Model Results for the Operations Team
+## Task 6: Exporting Model Results for the Operations Team <a id="task-6-exporting-model-results-for-the-operations-team"></a>

 **Background – Aina Supports Decision Makers**